-On May 16, 2004, the gates of the famous Flying M.E. divorce ranch (now a private residence) were opened to 70 guests to celebrate the release of William McGee and Sandra McGee’s book, The Divorce Seekers: A Photo Memoir of a Nevada Dude Wrangler.
-Nearly every guest had a personal connection with the luxury dude ranch of the 1940s and a story to tell about its legendary proprietor, Emmy Wood.
+On May 16, 2004, the gates of the famous Flying M.E. divorce ranch (now a private residence) were opened to 70 guests to celebrate the release of William and Sandra McGee’s book, The Divorce Seekers: A Photo Memoir of a Nevada Dude Wrangler.
+Nearly every guest had a story to tell about the exclusive divorce ranch and its legendary proprietor, Emmy Wood.

 A 1943 TravelTalks documentary short produced and narrated by James A. FitzPatrick.
 From 00:03:44 to 00:04:58 is footage shot on the Tumbling DW divorce ranch (later the famous Flying M.E.) in Washoe Valley.
 The tall gentleman wearing the white hat is Dore Wood, the Eastern blueblood who started the Tumbling DW in the late 1930s with his then-wife Emmy Wood.

-RENO and The Romance of Divorce (A Fundraising Trailer)
+RENO and The Romance of Divorce – Fundraising Trailer

 An upcoming documentary that tells the remarkable true story of how a small town in Nevada redefined the American marriage.
 Writer/director/producer and acclaimed documentary filmmaker John Cork says, “This documentary will not ‘glorify’ divorce, but it will tell the story of how changing our divorce laws created a more equal society.
 It’s a great story.”

 John Cork and Lisa van Eyssen, Producers, MadeInCloverland